Taher2011/transactions/spring-transaction-03/readme.txt

 b) If the calling service i.e. "joinOrganization() in OrganzationService" does not have a transaction then "insertEmployee() in EmployeeService" method will not create new transaction.

-So in the case of NOT_SUPPORTS the "insertEmployee() in EmployeeService" will not make use of calling service trx if it exists, neither it will create new trx and always run without trx.
+So in the case of NOT_SUPPORTS the "insertEmployee() in EmployeeService" will always run without trx.